feedback-house/developer-portal/docs/api-area-update-or-create.md

 #### `businessDivision` [BusinessDivisionID]

-This fileld defines the Business Division of area.
+This field defines the Business Division of area.
 This needs to be a valid Business Division ID.

 #### `responsibles` [[UserId]

-This fileld defines the Users that Are responsible for this Area.
+This field defines the Users that Are responsible for this Area.
 This field expects an array of users in the format `responsibles: ["507f1f77bcf86cd799439011","507f1f77bcf86cd799439011"]`.

 #### `address` [String]